-Last year we brought in 10,017 pounds of unused fruit from residential properties in south Seattle/Beacon Hill, West Seattle and the Phinney-Greenwood neighborhoods.
-We donated most of it to food banks and meals programs and sold a portion of it to restaurants and others.
+In 2013 City Fruit brought in 10,017 pounds of unused fruit from residential properties in South Seattle/Beacon Hill, West Seattle and the Phinney-Greenwood neighborhoods.
+Most of it was donated to food banks and meals programs and a portion of it was sold to restaurants and others.

 - Apples – 3,245 lbs